phenogit/phenogit.github.io/kit-korner-notes.markdown

                     2S: 3 spades
                     2N: Exactly 2=3=4=4
                         3C: Asks about partner's distribution
+                        3S
+                            3N: Suggestion of contract
+                            4S: The worst
+                                4N: RKC for spades
+                                5C: Control ask
+                                    5D : No diamond control, club control 5H : No heart control, club and diamond control 5S : No control
+                                    5N : Club, diamond, heart control, RKC for spades 6C+: RKC response with all controls
+                                5D: Control ask
+                                    5H : No heart control, diamond control 5S : No control
+                                    5N : Diamond, heart control, RKC for spades 6C+: RKC response with diamond and heart control
+                                5H: Control ask
+                                    5S : No control
+                                    5N : Heart control, RKC for spades 6C+: RKC response with heart control
+                                5S: General slam try.
+Usually a control rich but trick poor type of hand Other bids are cue bids
                     3C: 5 clubs
                     3D: 5 diamonds
                 2H: Non-invitaional, presumably 6-4, since with 5-4 or 5-5 you would have bid 2H